Normal wear and tear in rental properties: A guide for landlords

 Landlord

-While the specific damages that can be classified as normal wear and tear varies by state and jurisdiction, the Department of Housing and Urban Development (HUD) provides a list of examples that includes:
+Each state classifies specific damages allowed to be considered normal wear and tear in a rental property.
+The Department of Housing and Urban Development (HUD) also provides a list of examples that include:

 • Fading, peeling, or cracked paint